patrickstaubach/abaqus-explicit/README.md

 **Please cite these papers if using the subroutines in your research!**

+Please see the PDF file for detailed explanations of the routines.

 All simulations and benchmarks have been performed with Abaqus 2023 and Intel OneAPI 2023.
+Compatibility with other compilers may not be guaranteed!

 The routines for the consideration of effective contact stresses only support simulations with up to 6 CPUs.